 At a time when family life takes increasingly diverse forms in Europe and elsewhere, the recent judgment in Senchishak v.
 Finland clings to the ideal of parents and minor children as the yardstick to determine the existence of family life at Strasbourg.
 The Court declared the complaint under Article 8 inadmissible, after finding that an elderly mother seeking to reunite with her adult daughter failed to prove that she was dependent on the latter.
-This post is an effort to show that Senchishak reaffirms a problematic line of jurisprudence, which restricts the notion of family life to the “core” family, namely parents and minor children.
+Senchishak reaffirms a problematic line of jurisprudence, which restricts the notion of family life to the “core” family, namely parents and minor children.
 This restrictive understanding of family life is especially pervasive in family reunion and expulsion cases.
 The Court’s approach in these cases does not only seem out of place in growingly diverse societies.
 This approach impoverishes the notion of family life with unequal implications for those whose family life does not match the parent/minor children standard.
 Continue reading

 By Lourdes Peroni